-Source: Time.
+Source: The Guardian.
 By Frances D’Emilio/ AP.

 “So many other footsteps are hidden in the footsteps of Joseph and Mary,” he said in his homily.
 “We see the tracks of entire families forced to set out in our own day.
 We see the tracks of millions of persons who do not choose to go away but, driven from their land, leave behind their dear ones.”